 2.2.3.
 Compute the power spectrum P of each recorded signal.

 2.2.3.1.
-Set the Fourier transform length Nft so that the fundamental frequency of the ultrasound source f0 is a large integer multiple of the transform bin width: Nft=nfs/f0, where n is an integer and fs is the sample frequency of the digitized data.
+Set the Fourier transform length Nft so that the fundamental frequency of the US source f0 is a large integer multiple of the transform bin width: Nft=nfs/f0, where n is an integer and fs is the sample frequency of the digitized data.
 Set n≥50 for clear capture of spectral features.
 For the example of a 1 MHz fundamental sampled at 50 MHz, Nft is 2500 and the bin width is 0.02 MHz.

 2.2.3.2.
 The transform length Nft is usually smaller than the duration of recorded signal.
-In this instance, a power spectral density (P) estimator such as Welch’s method is recommended73.
+In this instance, a power spectral density (PSD) estimator such as Welch’s method is recommended73.
 Power in a frequency band spanning f1-f2 is P=f1f2PSD dF, where dF is the transform bin width.

 2.2.4.
 To characterize bubble activity during each exposure, estimate the contributions to the power spectrum from integer multiples of f0 (harmonics), odd integer multiples of f0/2 (ultraharmonics), and broadband noise (inertial cavitation).

 2.2.4.1.
-Harmonic and ultraharmonic content may be most simply estimated by selecting the power spectrum values at specific frequencies, although large amplitude tonal responses may spread into a smaller number of adjoining frequency bins.
+Harmonic and ultraharmonic content is most simply estimated by selecting the power spectrum values at specific frequencies.
+However, large amplitude tonal responses may spread into a small number of adjoining frequency bins (e.g. f0 ± 2-3), so these should be included in the narrow band power calculations and excluded from the broadband calculations.

 2.2.4.2.
 An estimate of broad band cavitation power may be found by subtraction of the harmonic and ultraharmonic contributions from the total power spectrum.